Raphaelmos/paintjsonline/README.md

 Currently improving the visual and adding more options on the page <br>
 Thinking of adding a whole side menu for the options to have a better view of the canvas instead of centering everything in the middle <br>
 Giving it a more professional look instead of a beginner project view <br>
+Adding a button for different languages possibilities <br>
 Working on the issues in pixel-paint that would help increase the quality of this one

 # How to use ?